 Protecting Your Rights

 If you or a loved one has been injured in an auto accident, it is crucial that you understand your legal rights and options.
+There are several important steps in the personal injury lawsuit process.
 First, make sure you file a police report and obtain a copy for your own records.
 Try to obtain as much evidence as possible from the scene of the crash including photographs of the vehicles, the crash scene and your injuries, names and contact information from those involved in the crash, insurance information, driver's license, and contacts for eyewitnesses.
 Be sure to seek and obtain prompt medical attention, treatment and care for your injuries.
 This not only gives you a shot at a quick and complete recovery, but also documents the types of injuries you sustained in the crash and the treatment you sought.

 Injured victims of auto accidents can seek compensation for damages including medical expenses, lost wages, hospitalization, permanent injuries, disabilities, pain and suffering and emotional distress.
 Families that have lost loved ones in auto accidents can file what is known as a wrongful death claim seeking compensation for medical and funeral costs, lost future income, pain and suffering and loss of love, care and companionship.